NarenderManral/Event-Scheduler-app/README.md

 # Event-Scheduler-app
-using nodejs as backend and mongodb as server
+using nodejs as backend and mongodb as Database